 If you want to view your health records, you may not need to make a formal application.
 Nothing in the law prevents health care professionals from informally showing you your own records.
 You can make an informal request during a consultation, or by phoning your GP surgery or hospital to arrange a time to see your records.

+You can contact your GP, optician or dentist, or by a hospital for your NHS or private health records.
 A health record contains information about your mental and physical health recorded by a healthcare professional as part of your care.
+Legally all Subject Access Request must be in writing and you will need to confirm your identity.

 Health records are confidential so you can only access someone else’s records if you are authorised to do so.